ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-reqs.md

 # Requirements for {{site.data.keyword.cr}}
 {: #cr_orderinginstance_reqs}

 {{site.data.keyword.cr}} helps you with data protection, cyberthreats, cyberattacks, and ransomware.
-The instance includes the Veeam Backup and Replication 12.3.2 add-on service and a Linux® hardened repository (LHR).
+The instance includes the Veeam® Backup and Replication 12.3.2 add-on service and a Linux® hardened repository (LHR).
 An edge gateway is required and you can provide your own or order one of the following edges:

 * Juniper® vSRX
 * FortiGate® Virtual Appliance